MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

     Unpublish-NAVApp -ServerInstance NAV -Name ProswareStuff -Version 1.5.0.0
     ```
     This removes the unused extension package from server.

+## Going forward
+The upgrade code unit becomes an integral part of the extension.
+The **NAVAPP** methods were mainly be used for the conversion from V1 to V2.
+After converting the extension, you should begin to write upgrade code as described in [Upgrading Extensions](devenv-upgrading-extensions.md).

 ## See Also
 [Getting Started](devenv-get-started.md)